Renison University College: History

-Renison was incorporated on January 14, 1959 by provincial Letters Patent and under the authority of the Synod of the Diocese of Huron, due to the efforts of the Kitchener and Waterloo Anglican communities.
+Renison was incorporated on January 14, 1959, by provincial Letters Patent and under the authority of the Synod of the Diocese of Huron, due to the efforts of the Kitchener and Waterloo Anglican communities.
 The efforts of Renison Founder The Ven.
 Harvey Southcott, who was rector of Church of the Holy Saviour at the time, were particularly influential as he had the original vision for an Anglican college in Waterloo.
-Renison continues to enjoy support from the Anglican community and, in particular, from within the Diocese.
+Renison continues to enjoy support from the Anglican community and, in particular, from within the diocese.

 Originally a two-storey, seven-room house at 193 Albert Street in Waterloo that opened its doors in 1959, Renison College featured a small chapel, chaplain's office, a small library, a study and meeting space for students, and three bedrooms that accommodated seven male students.
-The College offered courses in Religious Knowledge, Geography and Philosophy.
+The college offered courses in religious knowledge, geography and philosophy.

 On July 1, 1960, Renison struck an affiliation agreement with the University of Waterloo for the right to offer programs in Arts and the Social Sciences for credit towards a Bachelor of Arts degree from Waterloo.
-The University transferred five acres of land on the west side of its campus to Renison in 1961, and Renison purchased an additional acre.
+The university transferred five acres of land on the west side of its campus to Renison in 1961, and Renison purchased an additional acre.

-Name Change
+Name change

 Originally incorporated in 1959 as Renison College, it was felt that the addition of the word ‘university’ would strengthen Renison's reputation and identity with international partners.
 During her tenure as Principal, Dr. Gail Cuthbert Brandt had explored the option of gaining an individual charter for Renison.
 However, it wasn't until Dr. John Crossley's tenure in the mid-2000s that the process began to move forward.
 In 2010, following years of negotiations, supplementary Letters Patent were issued by the Government of Ontario, making the official name of the college 'Renison University College' and reflecting Renison's academic focus.

 Namesake

 Renison University College was named after a contemporary Canadian church leader, The Most Reverend Robert John Renison.
 Archbishop Renison served in the Anglican Church of Canada with great distinction for nearly six decades, a significant amount of that time being spent in Northern Ontario.
 Before his death in 1957, he became Metropolitan of Ontario and Archbishop of Moosonee.
-Archbishop Renison's widow, Elisabeth, presented the College with his portrait and a painting of his personal coat of arms.
+Archbishop Renison's widow, Elisabeth, presented the college with his portrait and a painting of his personal coat of arms.
 The family agreed to let the new institution use his heraldic emblem and accompanying motto, Sed Coelum Solum (one sky over all), until the college was granted its own unique coat of arms in 1978.

 Campus

 Renison is situated on 6 acres of land in Waterloo, Ontario and is directly adjacent to the University of Waterloo campus.
 Most buildings on the University of Waterloo campus are a five-minute walk from Renison.
-Renison's campus is bordered by the University of Waterloo, St. Jerome's University and St. Paul's University College.
+Renison's campus is bordered by the University of Waterloo, St. Jerome's University, and United College (formerly: St. Paul's University College).
 One numbered road intersects Renison's campus: Westmount Road North.